 The most common consumer type in Queensland uses an average of 5,173 kWh per year, of which 1,552 kWh is off-peak hot water.
-This consumer has shopped around, pays 27.95 c/kWh in total for power and has an annual bill of \$1,446, based on an average of actual offers.
+This consumer has shopped around, pays 26.35 c/kWh in total for power and has an annual bill of \$1.363, based on an average of actual offers.

 Liam was interested in reducing his household electricity costs.
 In November 2015, he consulted the Australian Energy Regulator's Energy Made Easy price comparator website (www.energymadeeasy.gov.au) to see whether there was a more suitable electricity plan available for him.
 He found an offer available in Albany Creek (which is in the Energex network region) that would cost \$961 per year, excluding GST.
-The new offer features a lower fixed component of 82.41 cents per day and lower variable component of 23.50 c/kWh.
-The off-peak tariff is 10.88 c/kWh and has no additional fixed component.
+The new offer features a lower fixed component of 86.75 cents per day and higher variable component of 24.74 c/kWh.
+The off-peak tariff is 11.45 c/kWh and has no additional fixed component.
 Both the fixed and variable tariff components include a 5 per cent discount for paying each bill by the due date.
-Liam may save up to \$121 per annum by switching to this offer.
+Liam may save up to \$120 per annum by switching to this offer.